chrismaltby/gb-studio-site/content/docs/music.md

 30. (1Ehx) "scream" - The same as 29 but faster
 31. (1Fhx) "static" - etc.

-As of GB Studio 1.2.1 there are no GBT Player-readable instruments beyond 31.
+There are no GBT Player-readable instruments beyond 31.
 (1Fhx)

+Instruments 16 to 23 use Periodic (looped) Noise at various pitches, while instruments 24 to 32 use Pseudorandom noise at various pitches.

 ## Effects

-There are two types of effects: Note-effects and Command-effects.
+There are two types of effects: _Note-effects_ and _Command-effects_.

-The only restrictions on effects is the Command-effects with Channel 3.
-It can use them when it's not trying to play a note/set the instrument on the same row.
+All channels can use all effects, except for Channel 3.
+Any effects known as _Command-effects_ will only work on Channel 3 if it is not trying to play a note/instrument on the same row as the _Command-effect_.

 **Note-effects** (uses bit 3) - All channels can use these effects freely